 TransLink has launched its Safe Operating Action Plan which outlines measures to keep Metro Vancouver moving safely as British Columbia’s economy restarts.
 Non-medical masks are mandatory.
 Visit translink.ca/covid19 for information and updates.

 Where can I get information related to businesses and COVID-19?

 Visit sswrchamberofcommerce.ca and click on COVID-19 Updates and Resources.

 Are libraries open?

-Libraries are operated by Fraser Valley Regional Library and have been temporarily closed.
-Please visit fvrl.bc.ca.
+Libraries are operated by Fraser Valley Regional Library and are open with health and safety protocols in place.
+Please visit fvrl.bc.ca for more information.

 Is the White Rock Museum and Archives open?

-The White Rock Museum and Archives is closed.
-Updates will be posted at whiterockmuseum.ca
+The White Rock Museum and Archives is open with new safety procedures in place.
+Visit whiterockmuseum.ca for details.

 Where can I get reliable information about COVID-19?

-The most up-to-date information about COVID - 19 can be found through evidence-based medical service provider sources such as:
+The most up-to-date information about COVID - 19 can be found through reading informed, evidence-based medical service provider sources such as: